by Natalie Vincent Thu 11 January 2018, 12:23 pm

 "We intend to do this, through partnering with local businesses, charities and schools so that we can truly enrich and become a part of the community in Leyton."

-TTNY is expected to open in spring 2018, and further details can be found by contacting Ciara Lyons at Ciara@thistimenextyear.co.uk
+TTNY is due to open on 26 March, and further details can be found by contacting Ciara Lyons at Ciara@thistimenextyear.co.uk

 If you are interested in reading more about Waltham Forest, subscribe to our newsletter